Microsoft Excel: New Features and Functions in Excel 365

 Course Overview

 This course is designed for Excel users who have upgraded to Excel 365 or who have been using 365 but would like to learn some of the best new features and functions available in this version.
-Students will learn to use new functions such as TEXTSPLIT, TEXTAFTER, TEXTBEFORE, IFS, SWITCH, LET, LAMBDA, MAXIFS, MINIFS, XLOOKUP and XMATCH.
+Students will learn to use newer functions such as TEXTSPLIT, TEXTAFTER, TEXTBEFORE, IFS, SWITCH, LET, LAMBDA, and XLOOKUP.
 Workbooks will be created with dynamic arrays and then transformed using dynamic array functions including SORT, SORTBY, UNIQUE and FILTER.
 Students will learn new ways to work with stock and geographic data using Rich Data Types.
 During this hands-on course, students will practice their skills and have the opportunity to ask questions and interact with the instructor.
 Each student will also receive a full course manual with tips, tricks and shortcuts as well as sample and exercise files.

 Note: Some features and functions may also be available in Excel 2019 or 2021 but are included as they are newer functions.